AdobeDocs/experience-manager-learn.pt-BR/help/forms/ic-print-channel-tutorial/adding-table-to-print-channel.md

 ---
 title: Adicionar tabela à seção de contribuições
 seo-title: Adding table to contributions section
-description: Esta é a parte 9 do tutorial de várias etapas para criar seu primeiro documento de comunicação interativa.Nesta parte, adicionaremos uma tabela à seção contribuições.
+description: Esta é a parte 9 do tutorial em várias etapas para criar seu primeiro documento de comunicação interativa.Nesta parte, adicionaremos uma tabela à seção contribuições.
 seo-description: This is part 9 of multistep tutorial for creating your first interactive communication document.In this part, we will add a table to the contributions section.
 uuid: 9475e769-a3f8-4aec-9b46-e0dc182b78a0
 feature: Interactive Communication